telerik/ajax-docs/controls/chat/client-side-programming/events/oninitialize.md

 # OnInitialize

 The **OnInitialize** client-side event occurs when the **RadChat** starts initializing on the client-side, before the underlying Kendo UI Chat widget is initialized.
+It can be used for last minute property changes before the underlying Kendo UI widget is initialized.
+Once the Kendo UI widget is initialized, the **[OnLoad]({%slug chat/client-side-programming/events/onload%})** event is fired.

 The event handler receives one parameter: